zer0def/nginxinc-kubernetes-ingress/docs/content/overview/design.md

 - To configure NGINX Plus, NGINX Ingress Controller uses [configuration reloads](#reloading-nginx) and the [NGINX Plus API](http://nginx.org/en/docs/http/ngx_http_api_module.html#api).
 This allows NGINX Ingress Controller to dynamically change the upstream servers.
 - Instead of the stub status metrics, the extended metrics available from the NGINX Plus API are used.
-- In addition to TLS certs and keys, NGINX Ingress Controllerf writes JWKs from the secrets of the type `nginx.org/jwk`, and NGINX workers read them.
+- In addition to TLS certs and keys, NGINX Ingress Controller writes JWKs from the secrets of the type `nginx.org/jwk`, and NGINX workers read them.

 ---